 << Want to stay in Versailles?
 Check out these top Versailles hotel picks!

-Last but not least, let me wrap this up with a French castle in my neck of the woods, the Château d’Angers.
+Last but not least, let me wrap this up with a French castle in my neck of the woods that dates back to the Middle Ages, the Château d’Angers.
 You might be surprised to learn it is smack dab in the center of the lively city.
-Angers is just 185 miles from Paris in the Maine-et-Loire department and our castle is worth a visit.
+Angers is just 185 miles from Paris in the Maine-et-Loire department and our castle is one of the best castles in France.
 Yes, I’m biased, but really, it is one of a kind.

-Founded in the 9th century by the Counts of Anjou and expanded in the 13th century, this medieval Château d’Angers is easily the most stunning tourist attraction in Angers.
+Founded in the 9th century by the Counts of Anjou and expanded in the 13th century, this medieval castle — le Château d’Angers — is easily the most stunning tourist attraction in Angers.
 Boasting 17 shale and limestone towers to ward off enemies, it overlooks the Maine River and has two distinct architectural components: St. Louis’ fortress and the dynastic court.

 But that’s not all!
 Head inside and you’ll see it also houses the renowned Apocalypse Tapestry, which Louis I the Duke of Anjou commissioned near the end of the 14th century.
 Once measuring 140 meters long (100 meters of which are on display), this tapestry tells the story of the apocalypse from the Book of Revelation by Saint John.